LLMs can construct powerful representations and streamline sample-efficient supervised learning

-A common thread across successful applications of supervised learning is the availability of input representations that can be easily processed by off-the-shelf models.
+The success of supervised learning depends on the availability of input representations that can be easily processed by off-the-shelf models.
 Real-world datasets, however, are increasingly more complex and heterogeneous.
-They combine structured fields with unstructured text, time-stamped events, and different modalities such as images.
-In healthcare, clinical prediction may benefit from longitudinal labs and vitals, coded events ({\em e.g.}, diagnoses and procedures), free-text notes, and medical images.
-In finance, stock-price forecasting and risk modeling may involve time series for trading prices and volumes, unstructured text ({\em e.g.,} news and filings), and structured event records such as analyst rating changes.
+They combine structured fields with unstructured text, time-series, and images.
+In healthcare, clinical prediction may benefit from longitudinal labs, coded events ({\em e.g.}, diagnoses), free-text notes, and medical images.
+In finance, stock-price forecasting and risk modeling may involve price and volume time-series, news reports, and structured events such as analyst ratings.

-In domains where the {\em input} comprises a mix of heterogeneous and complex components, {\em representation} design requires substantial domain expertise and bespoke feature engineering, which may be unavailable.
-Even when expertise is available, resulting representations are not necessarily {\em optimal}: they may discard critical signal or bury it in noise, preventing the downstream model from harnessing it effectively.
-We show how large language models (LLM) can build {\em agentic} supervised learning pipelines that automate the design of powerful input representations and enable sample-efficient learning.
+In domains with complex data, representation design requires bespoke engineering and domain expertise.
+Even then, resulting representations are not necessarily optimal: they may discard critical signal or bury it in noise.
+We show how large language models (LLMs) can build {\em agentic} pipelines that automate designing powerful input representations and enable sample-efficient supervised learning.